Game Development Courses for Grades 3–8

 Game Design and Development is the process of creating interactive digital experiences that combine storytelling, art, coding, and problem-solving.
 Our STEM gaming curriculum involves key elements such as narrative development, character creation, level design, and gameplay mechanics to ensure an engaging user experience.

 With advancements in technology, game design has become more accessible than ever.
 Tools like Scratch and, MakeCode Arcade allow beginners to create games without extensive coding knowledge, using block-based or simplified scripting.
-Game development courses help prepare students for careers in coding, animation, and software engineering—or simply ignite a lifelong passion for game creation.

 Who Can Learn Game Design?